 Welcome to the Maritime Administration’s Deepwater Port Licensing for LNG and Oil Webpage

-The deepwater port licensing application process is clearly defined, time sensitive, and designed to streamline the review and construction of LNG and oil deepwater ports.
-The Maritime Administration is committed to expediting the application process while striving to protect the nation's environment, meeting our growing energy needs and improving waterborne transportation efficiencies.
+The deep-water port licensing application process is clearly defined, time sensitive, and designed to streamline the review and construction of LNG and oil deep-water ports.
+The Maritime Administration is committed to expediting the application process while striving to protect the nation’s environment, meeting our growing energy needs and improving waterborne transportation efficiency.

 The Maritime Administration works with Federal, state, and local agency partners to ensure a comprehensive and efficient deep-water port licensing process.
 The concerns of state regulators, environmental organizations, and marine industry groups are given significant weight in the licensing process.
 With several on-going deep-water port projects, the Maritime Administration continues its highly technical and intensive work of monitoring compliance of existing facilities, addressing licensing issues, and processing new deep-water port license applications.

 When finally licensed and operating, deep-water port facilities enable the United States to promote the global trade of LNG, natural gas, and oil in an environmentally safe and efficient manner.
 This is a significant development in light of the fact that overseas and domestic exploration has resulted in the discovery of new natural gas resources.
 Further, natural gas consumption in the United States is projected to increase from 25.64 trillion cubic feet annually in 2012 to 31.63 trillion cubic feet in 2040.
 Offshore LNG and oil facilities licensed by the Maritime Administration can provide efficient conduits through which valuable energy resources can flow into the United States.